 Ovarian Cancer Epidemiology

 This change in the understanding of the origin of many ovarian cancers indicates that the etiology is likely quite heterogeneous.
 However, scientists suspect that inflammation may be a common mechanistic thread.
 Dr. Trabert’s research focuses on clarifying the role of both systemic and local (tubal) inflammation in ovarian carcinogenesis by histologic subtype.
-She has published and continues to lead studies within the Ovarian Cancer Cohort Consortium to understand the role of anti-inflammatory medications, particularly low-dose aspirin, in reducing ovarian cancer risk.
 In addition, she recently spearheaded a study examining the role of sexually transmitted diseases that are associated with chronic pelvic inflammation, such as Chlamydia, and ovarian carcinogenesis.
+She has published and continues to lead studies within the Ovarian Cancer Cohort Consortium (OC3) to understand the role of anti-inflammatory medications, particularly low-dose aspirin, in reducing ovarian cancer risk.
+Most recently, Dr. Trabert was awarded a Department of Defense Investigator-Initiated Research Award to continue her research on the potential chemopreventive effects of aspirin on ovarian cancer.
+This research will include investigations into the relationship of daily aspirin use and ovarian cancer risk, to identify subgroups of women who could most benefit from aspirin chemoprevention, and to explore mechanisms by which aspirin reduces ovarian cancer risk by utilizing ovarian tumor tissue from OC3 cohorts.

 Dr. Trabert also led molecular studies to better understand circulating markers of inflammation and ovarian cancer within the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial.
 She recently expanded this research by leading an analysis to evaluate associations between ovarian cancer risk and novel inflammatory markers: metabolites of arachidonic acid and linoleic acid.